-The Group has transactional currency exposures arising from sales or purchases that are denominated in currency other than the respective functional currencies of Group entities, primarily, Singapore Dollar (SGD), Malaysian Ringgit (MYR), Renminbi (RMB), Hong Kong Dollar (HKD), Mexican Pesos (MXP), Swedish Krona (SEK) and Latvian Lats (LVL).
-The foreign currencies in which these transactions are denominated are mainly US Dollar (USD).
-Approximately 89% (2011: 86%) of the Group's sales are denominated in foreign currencies.
-The Group's trade receivable and trade payable balances at end of the reporting period have similar exposures (Note 20 and Note 22).
+The Group has transactional currency exposures arising from sales or purchases that are denominated in currency other than the respective functional currencies of Group entities, primarily Singapore Dollar (SGD), Malaysian Ringgit (MYR), Renminbi (RMB), Hong Kong Dollar (HKD), Mexican Pesos (MXP), Swedish Krona (SEK) and Latvian Lats (LVL).
+The foreign currencies in which these transactions are mainly denominated in US Dollar (USD).
+Approximately 47% (2012: 46%) of the Group's sales are denominated in foreign currencies.
+The Group's trade receivable and trade payable balances at end of the reporting period have similar exposures (Note 20 and Note 23).